dkjorling/Entity-Level-Sentiment-Analysis-with-Reddit-Data/README.md

 **Entity-Level-Sentiment-Analysis-with-Reddit-Data**

-This project aims to track sentiment analysis for individual players on the Los Angeles Lakers team over the course of the 2022-23 season.
-To accomplish this, I utilized the reddit API to gather all post and comment data from the Lakers subreddit starting from the beginning of the season until the final play-in game before the playoffs.
+This tracks sentiment analysis for individual players on the Los Angeles Lakers team over the course of the 2022-23 season.
+To accomplish this, I utilized the PushShift API to gather all post and comment data from the Lakers subreddit starting from the beginning of the season until the final play-in game before the playoffs.
+Player statistics were scraped using the NBA API.

-To identify individual players on the team, I will be using the spaCy library for entity recognition.
-After isolating player names, I will use the vaderSentiment library to determine the trending sentiment for each player at different periods in time.

-My ultimate goal is to develop an application that allows users to compare sentiment trends of different players over time.
-To enhance the user experience, I will also incorporate player statistics so that users can compare a player’s trending statistical performance with their trending sentiment.
+Basic text cleaning including lowercasing, removal of special characters, and gif and hyperlink elimination were applied to the text data.
+Entity recognition was implemented using a combination of domain knowledge and regex pattern trial-and-error.
+Part of speech resolving was utilized to solve text that contained words with double meaning, while co-reference resolving was used to extract additional entity mentions.

+The vaderSentiment library was used for the task of unsupervised sentiment analysis.
+To improve the model various adjustments were made to the base lexicon including: emoji adjustments, basketball-related lexicon adjustments, nickname adjustments and sentence tokenization utilization.

+Files and Uses
+reddit_requests.py: reddit data scraping nba_scrape.py: nba stats scraping text_cleaning.py: general cleaning, entity recognition lakers_sentiment_analysis.py: Vader sia and spaCy nlp pipeline initiations; coreference resolving; basic sentiment sentiment_stats.py: further sentiment stats lakers_stats.py: contains TeamDate and PlayerDate classes used for player statistics and sentiment